Valentine’s Day & Chocolate!

-Are you still trying to come up with the right Valentine’s gift?
-Couldn’t decide and now you’re worried that you’ve left it too late?
+Are you trying to come up with just the right Valentine’s gift?
+If you’re looking for something that involves chocolate (aren’t we all?) then ready on!

 You could prepare these very simple, but indulgent treats ahead of time and then surprise your other half after a romantic dinner.
 Or you could have a fun afternoon making them together, it’s up to you.

 First up are these rich, chocolately truffles that look gorgeous and are not as tricky to make as you might think.
 Coating them in melted chocolate at the end is probably as difficult as it gets.
 All that’s needed preparation wise, is a quick trip to the supermarket for the ingredients.